 I really want to take part in SOAR but I missed the application deadline last year, how do I make sure I don't miss this year's deadline?

 Your best bet is to join the mailing list by signing up here.

 Do the SOAR Directors make any money from SOAR?

-No. The application fee is used solely to cover the costs of the race weekend.
+No, all Directors are volunteers.
+The application fee is used solely to cover the costs of the race weekend.
 All pledges raised go straight to the Children’s Foundation of Guelph & Wellington.